 5th Stop: Erskine Falls

 If you are a nature lover, then this Great Ocean Road itinerary, 2 days self drive trip will have to involve a waterfall!
-Opt for the Erskine Falls.
-It is one of the most popular waterfalls in the Otways and is over 30 meters high and framed by the lush green vegetation.
+Opt for the Erskine Falls in the Otways.
+It is one of the most popular waterfalls along the Great Ocean Road and is over 30 meters high and framed by the lush green vegetation.

 The stunning view of the Falls is only improved by the fresh mist coming from the pool of water and the sound of the stream.
 The two lookouts from which you can admire the scene are reachable with a small walk from the waterfall.
 The upper one is only 5 minutes from the carpark, while the lower one is reachable by descending 240 steps.